 - The awarding of more PPP projects in the US including toll roads in Maryland, and an attempt to privatise St Louis airport;

-- The ability of energy infrastructure firms to deliver US$40 billion of investment into Liquified Natural Gas export terminals on time and on budget.
+- The ability of energy infrastructure firms to deliver US$40 billion of investment into LNG export terminals on time and on budget.

-We believe that Global listed infrastructure is well positioned to navigate a likely slower growth world in 2019 due to its essential service nature having the ability to price at or above inflation without destroying demand.
-While we expect to see lower earnings growth from GDP sensitive infrastructure assets like freight railways, airports, sea ports, heavy vehicles on toll roads and waste; this will be offset by a strong pipeline of capital expenditure driven earnings from utilities and energy pipelines as well as robust price rises from mobile towers, freight railways and toll roads.
+Global listed infrastructure is well positioned to navigate a likely slower growth world in 2019 due to its essential service nature having the ability to price at or above inflation without destroying demand.
+While we expect to see lower earnings growth from GDP sensitive infrastructure assets like freight railways, airports, sea ports, heavy vehicles on toll roads and waste; this will be offset by a strong pipeline of capital expenditure driven earnings from utilities and energy pipelines as well as robust price rises from mobile towers, freight railways and, to a lesser extent, toll roads.